Convergence of spectral discretization for the flow of diffeomorphisms: The Riemannian manifold of Sobolev diffeomorphisms

 From now on, we will denote by $\|\phi-\id\|_{H^m}$ for $\phi\in\DiffSobId^m$ the smallest $H^m$-norm along its fibre,

 thus essentially we implicitly identify a Sobolev diffeomorphism $\phi$ with an element of $\DiffSobIdLift^m$.
 Similarly, for any $\phi\in\DiffSobIdLift^m$ and $f\in H^s(\T^d)$ we will write

 Since $\DiffSobId^m$ (and thus also $\DiffSob^m$) is a group as well as a manifold, it behaves in some aspects like a Lie group and is often formally treated like one.
-However, inversion and left-multiplication are not smooth (not even differentiable), which is typically required for a Lie group.
+However, inversion and left-multiplication are not smooth (not even differentiable), which is typically required for a Lie group (such groups have been termed \emph{half-Lie groups} in \cite{KrMiRa15,MaNe18}).
 In fact, denoting the group of homeomorphisms and $C^\infty$-diffeomorphisms on the torus by $\Hom$ and $\Diff^\infty$, respectively, by \cite[III, Exerc.\,\S4, \P7]{Bo72} there cannot exist a Banach Lie group $G$ such that $\Diff^\infty\subset G\subset\Hom$ and the inclusions $\Diff^\infty\hookrightarrow G\hookrightarrow\Hom$ are continuous homomorphisms.
 In more detail, one can construct diffeomorphisms $\phi\in\Diff^\infty$ that are arbitrarily close to $\id$, but do not belong to any one-parameter subgroup of $\Diff^\infty$; thus they do not belong to a one-parameter subgroup of $G$ either.
 This, however, contradicts the local surjectivity of the Lie exponential map in Banach Lie groups.

 The manifold $\DiffSobId^m$ is equipped with a right-invariant Riemannian metric.